-Welcome to summer, the time to bare it all!
-Terrifying to many, liberating to some, the spring and summer months have become the time to prepare and prime your body for bikini season.The magazines find me at the checkout stands in the grocery stores where an airbrushed and glossy Heidi Klum steals my glance.And she whispers in my ear, “Do you want a bikini body this summer?”
+Terrifying to many, liberating to some, we’ll soon be barraged with messages to create New Year’s resolutions and prepare and prime your body for bikini season.The magazines find me at the checkout stands in the grocery stores where an airbrushed and glossy Heidi Klum steals my glance.And she whispers in my ear, “Do you want a bikini body this summer?”

-Every time I go grocery shopping (especially in the spring and summer) I think to myself, is it possible, in this culture, where she is the paragon of attraction and I look so different from her, that I can also be beautiful?
+Every time I go grocery shopping I think to myself, is it possible, in this culture, where she is the paragon of attraction and I look so different from her, that I can also be beautiful?

 These thoughts often leave me feeling inadequate until I remind myself: not only is it possible that both Heidi Klum and I can be beautiful at the same time, it is true.
 It is something our mothers and grandmothers and sisters have told us.
 Whatever it was that created you, wonderful YOU, it made you out of beauty.

 Beauty is physical, mental, spiritual, and not just one or two of these things, but all of them combined.
 How can we learn to believe this ourselves, and teach these truths to our brothers, sisters, children and mothers?